 These can be super loud because everything happens outside of the mechanism.

-Now that you know a clapper from a classic, and are well informed about everything bike bell- the decision is ultimately up to you what you go for, just remember to always keep safety as the first priority when buying one, and even more importantly remember the bell is a last line of defence, always practice proper situational awareness and safety practices when riding!
+Now that you know a clapper from a classic, and are well informed about everything bike bell- the decision is ultimately up to you what you go for, just remember to always keep safety as the first priority when buying one, and even more importantly remember the bell is a last line of defense, always practice proper situational awareness and safety practices when riding!